EricGebhart/prod-inv-ui/README.md

 The server side project written in python/flask/sqlalchemy is [here](http://github.com/ericgebhart/product-inventory.git).

+# improvments left.

+I stored the timestaps as epoch numbers.
+This makes it easy to do a lot of different things easily with the dates.
+But I never got around to adding a render function to the timestamp column in the history table.
+They show nicely on the graphs though.

-There are a few things which I would extract out of this to make useful react components.
+There are a few things which I would extract out of this to make more useful react components.
 The charts could be made much more generic and reusable.
 The component is reusable, but creating the data for the chart is a matter of creating a datastructure with all the right